-New Zealand's economy is grappling with significant challenges as of late 2024, particularly concerning GDP growth and migration trends.
-Recent data indicates that GDP contracted by 0.2% over the 12 months leading to June 2024, compared to the previous year, while per capita GDP has fallen by 2.7% year-on-year [dbbdc3e0].
-This decline in economic performance is compounded by a net migration loss of 55,800 Kiwis in the year leading up to July 2024, surpassing the previous record of 44,400 set in February 2012.
+New Zealand's economy continues to face significant challenges as it seeks recovery from the impacts of the COVID-19 pandemic.
+As of November 2024, recent data shows that the country's GDP contracted by 0.2% over the 12 months leading to June 2024, with per capita GDP falling by 2.7% year-on-year [dbbdc3e0].
+This decline is exacerbated by a net migration loss of 55,800 Kiwis in the year leading up to July 2024, surpassing the previous record of 44,400 set in February 2012.
 Forecasts suggest that net migration may slow to zero by 2025, raising concerns about the future of economic activity in the country [dbbdc3e0].

 The government's recent budget aimed at addressing these economic challenges has included modest tax relief and lower spending, but it has faced criticism for neglecting the needs of the Indigenous MÄori population [eab14cfb].
 As New Zealand continues to navigate this complex economic landscape, the interplay between GDP performance, migration trends, and unemployment will be crucial for policymakers in the coming months [b789c48b][670490d4][81879b6e][5bbc81de][659549a5].